borgbackup/borg/docs/usage.rst

 archives.

-The default of prune is to apply to **all archives in the repository** unless you restrict its operation to a subset of the archives using `--prefix`.
+The default of prune is to apply to **all archives in the repository** unless you restrict its operation to a subset of the archives using ``--prefix``.
-When using --prefix, be careful to choose a good prefix - e.g. do not use a prefix "foo" if you do not also want to match "foobar".
+When using ``--prefix``, be careful to choose a good prefix - e.g. do not use a prefix "foo" if you do not also want to match "foobar".

-It is strongly recommended to always run `prune --dry-run ...` first so you will see what it would do without it actually doing anything.
+It is strongly recommended to always run ``prune --dry-run ...`` first so you will see what it would do without it actually doing anything.

 ::